 While you can enjoy traditional German meals and drinks here throughout the year, it’s in winter that this place shines.
-The village in Chiba is an expansive area that is almost 20 times the size of Tokyo Dome, where nearly everything is decked out in 3 million brilliant lights — including the food.
+This village in Chiba is an expansive area that is almost 20 times the size of Tokyo Dome.
+Nearly everything is decked out in 3 million brilliant lights—including the food.
 Don’t miss out on the illuminated lollipop!

 14. Kanagawa Prefecture: Sagamiko Illumillion, Sagami Lake Resort Pleasure Forest

 Head south of Tokyo for a fantastical light display in a forest, including an amusement park, camping and barbecue facilities, a day spa as well as the outdoor Sagami Lake Resort.
-There are 21 illumination spots in all, and each has its own theme and even lighted rides.
+There are 21 illumination spots in all, each with its own theme and lit up rides.
 Needless to say, it’s worth a day trip or more.

-Laguna Ten Bosch is a resort complex resort boasting a theme park, shopping mall and spas.
+Laguna Ten Bosch is a resort complex boasting a theme park, shopping mall, and spas.
 Once you’ve gotten your fill of amusement and relaxation, stick around for the fireworks, illuminations, water projection mapping show and musical light performance.

 One of Japan’s largest national parks, Kiso Sansen Park spans three prefectures: Aichi, Gifu and Mie.
 The park’s visitor center, located in Gifu, comes alive with a magnificent display of 500,000 lights.
 Head to the top of the 65-meter-tall observation tower for the best view of the brightly decorated landscape.